 Make sure to read the policy documents and find out what jobs, if any, you can get cover for before you buy.
 If the purpose of your long stay trip is working in a high-risk area you might need a different type of cover.

-Most standard travel insurance policies will not cover countries that the FCO advices against travelling to, terrorist attacks or natural disasters.
+Most standard travel insurance policies will not cover countries that the FCO advises against travelling to, terrorist attacks or natural disasters.
 We list travel policies that cover terrorism and natural disaster here.

 Can I get long stay travel insurance with pre-existing medical conditions?

 Most travel insurance policies don’t cover pre-existing medical conditions and most of the ones that do, come with higher premiums.
 It’s always best to contact providers individually to find out if they will cover your exact condition and what terms would apply.
-Alpha travel says it might be able to insure pre-existing medical conditions for long stay travel without raising the premium.
 Globelink says it’ll cover a wide range of pre-existing medical conditions.